AgentMC/Sao19/Translate/En/Part9.md

 Shortly after, Kirito's mental barrier disappeared, and Lisetta was thrown into the air.

-The man in the black robe who lost both arms, even without stopping his feet and spilling a lot of blood, jumped on him window.
+The man in the black robe, even after losing both arms, did not stop his feet and spilling a lot of blood, rushed to the window.

 It may have been possible to knock the kidnapper down, should she proceed with further sword skill.
 But Ronye chose to stop moving and catch the Lisetta.